pixelworksIT/wechat-bot-code-b/README.md

 The execute file `wechatbotexec` in package `wechatbot-exec` start the main process based on `ItChat`.

 When recieving message from friend or being @ in group chat, it will take the first word as a module name or a sub-package name in package `wechatbot`, and the second word, if exists, as a module name in the package named by first word.
-Then it will dynamically load module and try to run `run(msg, *args)` function in that module.
+Then it will dynamically load module and try to run `run(context, *args)` function in that module.

 The sub-package named by first word is called `Job`, while a module is called `Action`.

 ## The run logic

-If only first word and no second word, run `wechatbot.1stword.run(msg, *args)`, otherwise run `wechatbot.1stword.2ndword.run(msg, *args)`.
-Any words after second word will be passed to `run(msg, *args)` as `*args`.
+If only first word and no second word, run `wechatbot.1stword.run(context, *args)`, otherwise run `wechatbot.1stword.2ndword.run(context, *args)`.
+Any words after second word will be passed to `run(context, *args)` as `*args`.

 ## Package explained